SAP-samples/datahub-integration-examples/PandasDataframeOperators/README.md

 * ...

 ### Local Development Support
-Because it is time consuming for developing directly in Data Intelligence due to the queueing process and the limited support of debugging, it is more effective to start the development locally and do the appropriate tests before deploying the scripts in DI.
+To work with the IDE of your choice and to run unit tests, you may start the development locally and do the appropriate tests before deploying the scripts in a SAP Data Hub / SAP Data Intelligence cluster.
 For doing this for all scripts supporting features are provided.
 There is also a hint for a simulation of a pipeline.
 An example is given in the **pipeline.py** script.

 ### Basic Architecture